A trip to Italy has something for everyone: artistic masterpieces, ancient history, amazing food, fabulous landscapes and local folklore.

 Visiting Pompei is a must and you cannot miss this stop during your 2week stay in Italy!
 You can easily reach Pompei by train and it will surely be an emotional visit making you feel like an ancient inhabitant of these places.
 To see the main points of interest and make the best of your time, join a guided tour (Pompeii: Small-Group Tour with an Archeologist).
-As an alternative, get a fast-track ticket and an audio guide (Pompeii Fast Track Entry Ticket with Audio Guide and Map).
+As an alternative, get a fast-track ticket (Pompeii Fast Track Entry Ticket).

 An organized tour will take around 2- 3 hours, but armed with the knowledge already gained, you may want to spend more time there on your own before returning moving on.